Nutomic/ensichat/PROTOCOL.md

 Hop Count specifies the number of nodes a message may pass.
 When creating a package, it is initialized to 0.
 Whenever a node forwards a package, it MUST increment the hop limit by one.
-If the hop limit BEFORE/AFTER? incrementing equals Hop Limit, the package MUST be ignored.
+If the hop count after incrementing equals or is greater than Hop Limit, the package MUST NOT be forwarded.

 Length is the message size in bytes, including the header.